shanduur/container-object-storage-interface/docs/src/developing/clients/go.md

 ## Configuration Structure

-The `Config` struct is the primary configuration object for the storage package.
+The Config struct is the primary configuration object for the storage package.
 It encapsulates all necessary settings for interacting with different storage providers.
+This design ensures that all configuration details are centralized and easily maintainable, allowing your application to switch storage backends with minimal code changes.

+The nested `Spec` struct defines both generic and provider-specific parameters:

+* `BucketName`: Specifies the target storage container or bucket.
+This value directs where the data will be stored or retrieved.
+* `AuthenticationType`: Indicates the method of authentication (for example, "key").
+This ensures that the correct credentials are used when accessing a storage provider.
+* `Protocols`: An array of strings that informs the system which storage protocols (e.g., "s3" or "azure") are supported.
+The factory uses this to determine the appropriate client to initialize.
+* `SecretS3` / `SecretAzure`: These fields hold pointers to the respective secret structures needed for authenticating with S3 or Azure services.
+Their presence is conditional on the protocols configured.

 ```go
 // import "example.com/pkg/storage"